Healing Home with Outside Perspective

 Your home probably does not look at this photo.
 But, you can create this feeling of glow for emotional warmth, with softer exterior lighting, or radiant sightlines.

-Harmonize sightlines by arranging outdoor features in ways draw the eye in a smooth upsweep towards the most welcoming entrance of your home.
+Arrange outdoor features in ways draw the eye in a smooth upsweep towards the most welcoming entrance of your home.
 Or, converge lines of sight to other inviting aspects of your home.

 Keep sightlines from alternating between different heights or depths.
 Distract from ugly features with diagonal or curving sightlines, or lines of view that lead away.